| HOME | SSD's | FREEWARE | SECURITY SOFTWARE | BUYING A PC | PC MAINTENANCE | PC BACKUP | HELP |

 Applications that add shortcuts to Windows Explorer's context menu can make right-clicking on files take much longer if they're badly programmed.
 Other programs may install themselves as a system service, so they're running in the background even though you can't see them and certainly don't need them.
 Even if they don't show icons in the taskbar useless background programs can slow down your PC.

 Examples of this type are the update services for Adobe Flash Player & Reader, Oracle Java and Apple iTunes.

 Complicated security suites like Norton are often a bit much.
 They consume a lot of system resources to perform all of their (sometimes useless) functions.
 Just get a simple antivirus program rather than a complete security suite.
 Both money and your PC's system resources will be saved.
 Example: Norton Antivirus rather than the full Norton suite.

 PC Registry Cleaning Tools:

 Registry cleaning tools are generally unnecessary and sometimes dangerous.
 They can make your computer even slower if they add themselves as a startup program always running in the background.
 The worst of these cleaning programs may even install spyware and other malware.
-The free version of CCleaner will clean your PC without adding additional useless startup programs.
+A mistake made while using such software could render your PC unbootable.

 Poorly written programs may clutter your system with useless DLL files and fill your registry with useless entries.
 The worst programs may not clean up properly after themselves even after you uninstall them.
 Be sure to read the software reviews before you install a new program!

 The main cause of a Windows system slowing down over time is installing junk software.
-The only real cure for this is to completly reinstall the Windows OS but this may be more complicated on older PC systems with expensive preinstalled software such as Microsoft Office.
+The only real cure for this is to completly reinstall the Windows operating system software.
+This is usually called a Clean Install of Windows 10.

 ONE FINAL TIP